 Biology HL was a subject that took up a large chunk of my revision, as the workload was heavy with the amount of content and the number of requirements.
 I think the most difficult part of this subject was the time-management aspect of balancing the IA with other requirements and new topics.
 Laboratory experiments require lots of time, and you will not have enough if you’re juggling other requirements for other classes.

 Compared to the other science subjects, Biology HL is definitely more on the memorization side than the application side.
 However, with the right study techniques and a growth mindset, anyone can excel in this subject.
-I would definitely recommend this subject to anyone who is interested in going into a STEM program in university.
+I definitely recommend this subject to anyone who is interested in going into a STEM program for university.
 Chances are that it may be a subject prerequisite for admission into your chosen program.
-That being said, anyone can benefit from the critical-thinking skills learnt from taking this subject, regardless of whether you plan to pursue a career in STEM.
+That said, anyone can benefit from the critical-thinking skills learnt from taking this subject, regardless of whether you plan to pursue a career in STEM.

 1. Don’t just memorize!

 Memorizing all the content in this course without actually understanding may be quite tempting.
 However, it is an inefficient and ineffective way of going about this subject.
 Don’t merely highlight everything in the textbook or rewrite your notes over and over again.
 Instead, try to check your understanding by teaching it to someone else.
 A great way of doing this is explaining concepts to a person who doesn’t study biology.
-If they are able to understand what you are saying in simpler terms, then not only is the concept ingrained in your mind, but now you also understand it!
+If they’re able to understand what you are saying in simpler terms, then not only is the concept ingrained in your mind, but now you also understand it!